What If I say, the C is Chicken or Cow and V is Vegetables –

 - Biryani, which is a dish made of rice and meat, which is extremely popular in India & the middle east has had a plant-based alternative for ages.
 The vegetarians in India found their own Biryani by adding jackfruit, mainly because its look and texture looked similar to mutton Biryani.

 - In 1896, John Harvey Kellogg created a peanut-based “meatless meat,” Nuttose.

 - In 1922, US-based Madison Foods developed the first soy-bean-based meat alternative product.
 From thereon, soy-bean became a major ingredient in subsequent meat alternative products.

-- From the 1980s, with the advancement in science, companies started experimenting with plant proteins to create food that started to look similar to meat options.
+- In the 1980s, with the advancement in science, companies started experimenting with plant proteins to create food that started to look similar to meat options.

 What are the challenges of Non-Vegetarian food?

 I love my non-veg food, what’s the fuss about?

 Many people have advocated a vegetarian diet for health reasons & animal welfare, but there is another big element that not many of us focus on – that is about Environment.

 Most researchers have estimated that 15–18% of the global greenhouse gas (GHG) emissions are due to animal farming (meat, milk).